 Mobile Banking in Nepal: Inception and the present status

 In the case of Nepal, Laxmi Bank was the initiator of mobile banking.
 It started mobile (SMS) banking facility in 2004.
 Since then, there is a rise and rise of mobile banking in Nepal.
-More than 5 million people have already registered for mobile banking.
+Almost 6 million people have already registered for mobile banking.

 What can you do with mobile banking?

 With mobile banking app installed on your phone, you can literally do your banking from anywhere.
 Some of the facilities provided by mobile banking apps are:

 1. View your account balances

 2. Instant updates about your banking transactions